applied-ai-lab/genesis/README.md

 No warranty, explicit or implicit, provided.

 ### Citation
-If you make use of this code in your research, we would appreciate if you considered citing the most appropriate of the three papers:
+If you make use of this code in your research, we would appreciate if you considered citing the paper that is most relevant to your work:
 ```
 @inproceedings{engelcke2020genesis,
   title={{GENESIS: Generative Scene Inference and Sampling with Object-Centric Latent Representations}},